nomeata/haskell-for-readers/haskell-for-readers.md

 The structure of a module
 -------------------------

 As we zoom out one step, we get to look at a Haskell file as a whole.
-In Haskell, every file is also a Haskell *module*, and modules serve to provide namespacing support.
+In Haskell, every file is also a Haskell *module*, and modules are used to organize namespaces.

 Normally, a Haskell module named `Foo.Bar.Baz` lives in a file `Foo/Bar/Baz.hs`, and begins with
 ``` {.haskell .slide}